Owner Sought After 29-Pound Cat — Dubbed ‘Chubbs’ — Rescued From Busy Altadena Street

 Because of his large size, Chubbs couldn't fit comfortably into a kennel, so he's been residing in the staff's office for the time being.

-The organization also noted that his weight makes it “uncomfortable” for him to move freely about.
+The organization also noted that his weight makes it "uncomfortable" for him to move freely about.
+They are hoping whoever winds up with the butterball Himalayan as a pet will put him on a diet and exercise regimen.

+"A fat cat might be really cute, but they can get the same diseases that we can," Banks said.
+"They can get diabetes, they can have heart disease, thyroid disease.
+We need to get some weight off of him, and whoever adopts him is hopefully going to have a little bit of fun exercising him."

 The cat has no ID tag or microchip, and the Humane Society is still searching for his owner.

-However, if no one comes forward to claim Chubbs, he’ll be put up for adoption on Sunday morning, according to the release.
+However, if no one comes forward to claim Chubbs, he'll eventually be put up for adoption.
+Officials had anticipated that would happen on Sunday morning, but on Friday they said it would be delayed as they continue to monitor his health and check into claims of ownership.

+Still, there will be plenty of other cats to choose from this weekend.
+Because it's kitten season, the shelter has been flooded with felines looking for homes and fosters.

 The Humane Society is located at 361 S. Raymond Avenue in Pasadena.
 The organization can be contacted by calling 626-792-7151.